-Staff provided records that showed staff carried out a consultation at Sunderland on 18 June 2020 and a procedure on 23 June 2020 whilst dormant.
-We spoke with one patient who confirmed they had their procedure on 23 June 2020 and who also needed to return to the clinic before 01 July 2020 for a revision.
+Staff provided records that showed staff carried out a consultation at Newcastle on 05 June 2020 and a procedure on 30 June 2020 whilst dormant.

 Not all pre-assessment documentation was fully completed or legible.
-We saw four patient records since activity was recommenced on 01 July 2020.
-We found the pre- assessment documentation was not fully completed in all but one record, and the disclaimer had not been signed or dated by the lead doctor in three out of four records.
+We saw eight patient records since activity was recommenced on 01 July 2020.
+We found the pre- assessment documentation was not fully completed in all but one record, and the disclaimer had not been signed or dated by the lead doctor in six out of eight records.
 In addition, staff had told us during engagement meetings that new documentation was ready to be used in patient records.
-We saw old documentation had been completed for three out of four patients who had recently attended for consultations and had been booked for surgery in the month following the inspection.
-Only one record was completed on new documentation that the provider told us had been ready to use during engagement meetings.
-This single record was the only one that had been completed fully.
+We saw no new documentation had been completed for any of the patients who had recently attended for consultations and had been booked for surgery the following month.